-Day by day, bitcoin demand is increase in India and people understand the power or advantages that these decentralized virtual currency can offer.
-Indian currency possess some rules and regulation so if bitcoin is consider in India then all those rules and regulation are applicable to bitcoin also.
-RBI control all the rules and regulation in India.
+Day by day, bitcoin demand is on an increase in India and people understand the authority or benefits that these decentralized virtual or digital currency can provide.
+Indian currency possess some rules and regulation so if bitcoin is considered in India then, all those listed rules and regulations are applied on to bitcoin also.
+RBI controls all the rules and regulations in India.

-According to Article 246 as per Indian constitution, list of all activities that are legislate by central and state government.
-According to entry 36 and 46 of list I of the seventh schedule of Constitution states the "Central Government is allowed to legislate in respect of currency, coinage, legal tender, foreign exchange and bills of exchange, cheques, promissory notes and other like instruments respectively".
-Central Government would have exclusive power to legislate if bitcoin fall any of this categories.
+According to Article 246 as per the Indian constitution, a record of all the activities that are legislated by the central and the state government.
+According to entry 36 and 46 of list I of the seventh schedule of the Constitution states that "Central Government is allowed to legislate in respect of currency, coinage, legal tender, foreign exchange and bills of exchange, cheques, promissory notes and other like instruments respectively".
+Central Government would have special powers to enact if bitcoin falls in any of these categories.

-The principle laws concerning India currency are:
+The primary laws regarding Indian currency are listed below:

-I. The Constitution of India, 1950;

-II.
-The Foreign Exchange Management Act, 1999 ("FEMA");

-III.
-The Reserve Bank of India Act, 1934 ("RBI Act");

-IV.
-The Coinage Act, 1906 ("Coinage Act");

-V. The Securities Contracts (Regulation) Act, 1956 ("SCRA");
+- I. The Constitution of India, 1950; - II.
+The Foreign Exchange Management Act, 1999 ("FEMA"); - III.
+The Reserve Bank of India Act, 1934 ("RBI Act"); - IV.
+The Coinage Act, 1906 ("Coinage Act"); - V. The Securities Contracts (Regulation) Act, 1956 ("SCRA"); - VI.

-VI.
 The Sale of Goods Act, 1930 ("Sale of Goods Act");